-New or re-admitted students who are not registered in classes by the Last Day to Add are considered to have cancelled their admission and their admission will be revoked.
+New or re-admitted students who are not registered in classes by the end of the Add/Drop Period are considered to have cancelled their admission and their admission will be revoked.
 No Show students must re-apply to be considered for future admission to the University.